SkafteNicki/dtu_mlops/s5_continuous_x/M16_continuous_machine_learning.md

    [here](https://cml.dev/doc/cml-with-dvc) is a great starting point.

-# Continues docker building
+# Continuous docker building

-`cml` integrates well with github and can give a taste of what a continues machine learning pipeline feels like.
+`cml` integrates well with github and can give a taste of what a continuous machine learning pipeline feels like.
 However, to take our applications to the next level we are going to look at how we can automatize docker building.
 As you have already seen docker building can take a couple of minutes to build each time we do changes to our codebase.
 For this reason we